-In all of our work, we focus on preparedness - from ensuring that your healthcare business transaction is structured properly to ensuring that your practice stands up to the increasing scrutiny of state and federal regulators.
+In all of our work, we focus on preparedness – from ensuring that your health care business transaction is structured properly to ensuring that your practice stands up to the increasing scrutiny of state and federal regulators.
 Our services are utilized by providers throughout the U.S.

-Compliance in Healthcare Transactions & Startups
+Compliance in Health Care Transactions and Startups

 Numerous regulatory requirements govern transactions and business dealings involving health care professionals and facilities.
 The Stark Law, fraud and abuse statutes, False Claims Act, anti-kickback laws, and other regulations all affect which parties can be involved in a transaction and how the transaction should be structured.